 With succulents at the height of popularity, there is now a great variety of interesting new plants available for the home garden.
-There are so many beautiful and decorative specimens you very well may have collected some succulents that you would like to grow for years to come.
+There are so many beautiful and decorative specimens, you very well may have collected some succulents that you would like to grow for years to come.
 This is how I overwinter succulents, both hardy and tender, so that they continue to thrive in my garden.

 What is a Succulent?

-In general, the term “succulents” is used to generally categorize plants that have fleshy parts and a similar need for some water, bright light, and a tolerance of drought.
-And while there are about 60 families of plants that fall into the category, not all plants in all of those 60 families are succulents.
+In general, the term “succulents” is used to categorize plants that have fleshy parts and a similar need for some water, bright light, and a tolerance of drought.
+While there are about 60 families of plants that fall into the category, not all plants in all of those 60 families are succulents.

-That being said, I tend to separate them into three categories and use those guidelines to care for my plants and know how to overwinter them too.
+That being said, I tend to separate them into three categories and use those guidelines to care for my plants.
+This allows me to know how to overwinter them too.
 The three categories I use are:

 Hardy Succulents to Overwinter Outside

 Winter-hardy succulents like many Sedum, Sempervivum, Agave, Ice Plant, Lewisa, and Yucca will overwinter well up to Zone 5-6 and higher.
 Again, this is a generalization and many of the varietals in each family will have more or less cold-hardiness.

 If they are in containers, I move the containers under cover.
 Simply placing the pots under a bench, deck, or eaves near the house saves both the pots and the succulents some wear and tear.

 Tender Succulents to Overwinter Indoors